 When ordering, you can pick from their chef-designed menu with selections of dishes to suit diverse diets and preferences.
 The Gobble meals have between 500 to 700 calories, making them healthy and fast dinner options.
 Your order arrives in a big refrigerated box, with either a selection of ingredients to prepare four or six meals.

 The portioned ingredients come packed in individual bags, and they can last for up to five days in your fridge or up to three months in your freezer.

 Gobble allows you the flexibility to skip deliveries and cancel at any time.
 However, they only deliver on Tuesdays and Saturdays.
 You can either get their four meal plan at $13.95 per serving or their six or more option at $11.95 per serving.

 Like most other food delivery services, they only ship out a minimum order for two people.
-That's unfortunate anyone who wants meals in single serving portions!
+That's unfortunate for anyone who wants meals in single-serving portions!
 Of course, you could just keep the other half for leftovers.

 The meal kit service delivers free of charge, and they send out orders seven days weekly.
 Their Classic and Veggie meals cost $9.99 per serving, while their Family meals cost $8.74 per serving.